nikosdion/DarkMagic/README.md

 ## Support and contributions

-As long as _it's not about the CSS_ you can file a GitHub issue with your bug report or feature request.
-Please follow the template provided.
+As long as your problem is not about a core Joomla feature you don't understand how to use, debugging CSS on your site or supporting third party extensions I am happy to help if you file a GitHub issue.

-If you want to contribute code and as long as _it's not about the CSS_ feel free to make a Pull Request.
-Please follow the template provided.
+If you want to contribute code, as long as it's not about supporting third party extensions, feel free to make a PR.
+If your PR is about adding support for additional CSS files so you could more easily support third party extensions, though, it will be considered and plausibly accepted.

+Finally, please be kind and understanding when contacting me.
+I am doing this on my very limited spare time.
+Thank you for keeping the conversation reasonable and civil!

 ## Building the package

-### Requirement

-Before doing anything else do `git submodule init` in the repo's root.

 ### Quick'n'dirty build